-Ability Score Increase.
+Increased Ability Score.
 Your Charisma score increases by 1.

 Electricity Resilience.
-You have advantage on saving throws against electricity, and you have resistance to electricity damage.
+You have an advantage on saving throws against electricity, and you have resistance against electricity damage.

 Tome Dwarf

 Where typical dwarves mine the depths of the earth for gold and gems, you mine forgotten lore for the wealth of the mind.
 Thanks to years of living in the library citadels of your homeland, your memory is deep and you are wise beyond your years, even for a dwarf.